w3f/polkadot-wiki/docs/learn-identity.md

 Here's how to submit a proposal to become a registrar:

-Go to Democracy, select Submit preimage, and input the information for this motion - notably which account you're nominating to be a registrar in the `identity.setRegistrar` function.
+Go to the Democracy tab, select "Submit preimage", and input the information for this motion - notably which account you're nominating to be a registrar in the `identity.setRegistrar` function.

 ![Setting a registrar](/img/identity/12.jpg)